 10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

-As I turned the corner, I stopped, wishing I could go right back up the stairs and leave this for someone else to deal with.
+As I turned the corner, I stopped, wishing I could go right back up the stairs.

-He crouched down on the floor, attempting to wipe up a brown mess that was smeared all over the floor, his little potty, and in various places in the bathroom where he’d attempted to dump the potty himself.
+Instead, I watched as he crouched down on the floor, attempting to wipe up a brown mess that was smeared all over the floor and his little potty.
+As I walked into the bathroom, I found the rest of the disaster as I put the pieces together.

 I have to admit that potty training has been my least favorite task as a mom.
 There’s something about disasters that end with poop in places it should never be that leaves me wishing I could outsource this parenting task.

 Unfortunately, there’s no way around it.
-Whether you’ve started potty training and have found yourself stuck with no answers or you’re gearing up for the task ahead, I have a few things I’ve learned about what you shouldn’t do.
-I hope it will give you a better idea of how you want to handle potty training.
+Whether you’ve started potty training and have found yourself stuck with no answers or you’re gearing up for the task ahead, I’ve learned a lot about what you shouldn’t do.
+I hope you’ll learn from my mistakes and avoid your own potty-training disasters.

 10 Potty Training Mistakes You Don’t Want to Make